unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/smart-contracts.md

 1. Wait periods start ticking at various points in the game tree.
-Once passed, they are marked for each Voucher and ultimately the Voucher is `finalized`, meaning neither the Buyer nor the Seller can use it anymore.
+Once passed, they are marked for each Voucher and ultimately the Voucher is `finalized`, meaning neither the Buyer nor the Seller can use it any more.

     ```javascript
     BosonRouter.triggerFinalizeVoucher()